Tyrrrz/Tyrrrz.me/data/blog/reverse-engineering-youtube-revisited/index.md

 - **Splice**, which removes the specified number of characters from the beginning of the string
 - **Reverse**, which reverses the order of characters in the string

-Looking back at the `fta` function, we can conclude that this version of the algorithm only relies on the last two operations, and combines them like so:
+Looking back at the `fta(...)` function, we can conclude that this version of the algorithm only relies on the last two operations, and combines them like so:

 1. `hD.mL(a)`: reverses the string
 2. `hD.L5(a, 2)`: removes the first 2 characters
 3. `hD.mL(a)`: reverses the string again
 4. `hD.L5(a, 3)`: removes the first 3 characters

-Before you can apply these steps on the stream signature, however, you need to resolve a manifest that's actually synchronized with the current implementation of the cipher.
-That's because there are many versions of the player in use at the same time, so the manifest returned by the initial request may not be compatible with the deciphering instructions you've extracted.
+Before these steps can be applied to recover the stream signature, however, you need to resolve a manifest that's actually synchronized with the current implementation of the cipher.
+That's because there are many versions of the player in use at the same time, so it's important that the manifest returned by the `/youtubei/v1/player` endpoint is compatible with the deciphering instructions you've extracted.

-To identify a particular implementation of the cipher, YouTube does not rely on the version of the player, but rather on a special value called `signatureTimestamp`.
+To identify a particular implementation of the cipher, YouTube does not rely on the player version, but rather on a special value called `signatureTimestamp`.
 This value is used as a random seed to generate the cipher algorithm, and to keep it consistent between the client and the server.
 You can extract it from the player's source code by searching for `signatureTimestamp`:

 ```javascript
 // Prettified for readability